Eppo-exp/eppo-docs/docs/building-experiments/index.md

 - [Metrics](./metrics/creating-metrics)
 - [Experiments](./experiments/creating-experiments)

+These building blocks are combined in the [Eppo Data Pipeline](eppo-data-pipeline)

 ## Overview

 Let's suppose that you're a food delivery app that wants to track the effect of a new push notification on customer ordering habits.